payabli/examples/boarding/README.md

 state management.
 It accepts the same props as the country picker and region picker fields, prefixed by either `country` or `region` in camel case, i.e. `countryName` or `regionTooltip`.

+File uploads accept the following props:
+1. `maxSizeMB?: number` - The maximum file size allowed in megabytes.
+2. `accept?: string` - The file types that are accepted.
+This is a string that specifies the file extensions or MIME types.
+3. `disabled?: boolean`- Whether the file upload is disabled.
+4. `file: File | null` - The selected file.
+This is a File object or null if no file is selected.
+5. `setFile: (file: File | null) => void` - A function to update the selected file.
+6. `type: string` - The file type.
+This is a string that represents the type of file (e.g., "image/jpeg").
+7. `setType: (type: string) => void` - A function to update the file type.
+8. `extension: string` - The file extension.
+This is a string that represents the file extension (e.g., "jpg").
+9. `setExtension: (extension: string) => void` - A function to update the file extension.
+10. `contents: string | null` - The contents of the file.
+This is a string or null if the file has no contents (e.g., for binary files).
+11. `setContents: (contents: string | null) => void` - A function to update the file contents.
+12. `id?: string` - An ID for the file upload component (necessary if multiple are present).

+Checkbox groups accept the following props:
+1. `options: { name: string, label: string }[]` - An array of options for the checkbox group.

+> [!NOTE]
+> All form components use the `FormWrapper.tsx` component as a base for shared props and formatting, with the exception of the checkbox group component.

 ### Dynamic Sections

 The DynamicFormSection component handles repeatable form sections, such as a list of contacts.